 Strong budgeting, expense monitoring, and contract management skills;

-Strong problem solving and analytical skills; systems thinking;
+Strong problem solving, critical thinking and analytical skills; systems thinking;

 Excellent organizational skills and attention to detail;

 Excellent communication skills (oral and written) and interpersonal skills for frequent contact with clients and external stakeholders;